Netflix/dispatch/docs/contributing/README.md

 If the database schema changes we will need to update the sample data accordingly.

-- Run the command `update-example-data.sh` in the `data` directory.
+- Run the Bash script `update-example-data.sh` in the `data` directory.
 - Create a commit with any changes
 - Create a pull request with the change
 - Merge change